LaOdhe16/LaOdhe16/README.md

 - 🌱 I’m currently learning **Flutter**

-- 🤝 I’m looking for help with [DeepSeek](https://www.deepseek.com/)

 - 👨‍💻 All of my projects are available at [https://github.com/LaOdhe16](https://github.com/LaOdhe16)

 - 💬 Ask me about **python**